Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/read-me.md

     ```
     <try-it-button id="1"></try-it-button>
 ```
 Result for the reader is below.
-He/she can press TryIt button and will be redirected to full-screen - **\<try-it-page>** with the same code snippet:
+He/she can click TryIt button and will be redirected to full-screen - **\<try-it-page>** with the same code snippet:

 ```javascript[JavaScript]
 'use strict'